jvanlier/self-driving-car-engineer/Project4_Behavorial_Cloning/README.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+My model consists of a pre-trained MobileNetV2 Convolutional Neural Network.
+This is an efficient model that can do infererence on low-end or power constrained hardware, such as what might be found in a car.
+In addition, this model is not sensitive to input size (in contrast to e.g. VGG16), which allowed me accept the widescreen images without trouble, and made it easy to experiment with crops.
+On top of the MobileNetV2, after the final AveragePooling, I added a Dropout layer to control for overfitting and a single output node (without activation function, since this is a regression problem).

+Before the data enters the MobileNetV2, I added a Cropping2D layer to remove unneccesary pixels from the top and the bottom of the image, and used a Lambda layer to rescale the image.
+Placing the pre-processing inside the network allows for seamless inference in the simulator's autonomous mode.

+The model definition can be found in `model.py`, function `_build_model(...)`, lines 79 - 98.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+MobileNetV2 employs Dropout and batch normalization to control overfitting.
+The Dropout rate was left at the default in Keras' implementation (0.001).

+In addition to that, due to dataset being relatively small, I added another Dropout layer just before the output layer to further reduce overfitting (`model.py` line 95).
+I also added horizontal flips to augment the data (`model.py` lines 69 - 76).
+The Dropout rate in the final model was 0.5.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (in `model.py` see `validation_split=.2` on line 141).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

+The final measure that reduces overfitting is early stopping: I automatically stop training when a plateau has been reached, and use the weights that correspond to the lowest training loss (see the `EarlyStopping` callback on lines 124 - 139 in `model.py`).

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+To find an optimal learning rate and rate for the final Dropout layer, I ran multiple experiments and logged the results in MLflow.
+Within Mlflow, I was able to compare diferent runs and choose the values that yielded the lowest validation loss.
+Using this method, I settled on an initial learning rate 0.01 and dropout of .5.
+Note that the LR gets dropped automatically by a factor 10, twice, when a plateau has been encountered (see the `ReduceLROnPlateau` callback on lines 118 - 123 in `model.py`).

+Example of what this looks like in MLflow:

+![MLflow example image][mlflow]

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
+I used a combination:

+- center lane driving: 2 laps
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+- recovering from the left and right sides of the road: 2 laps
+- center lane driving, the other way around: 1 lap
+- various specific examples to counteract bad behavior seen in simulator with earlier versions of the model

 For details about how I created the training data, see the next section.